MurkyYT/CSAuto/README.md

   1. Open Steam library
   2. Right-click on CS2 and press properties
   3. In the general tab you have launch options at the bottom
-  4. Add `-gamestateintegration` to the launch options
+  4. Add `bind f13 exec csautobindcommandsender.cfg` to the launch options
   5. Close and start the game

 ### Discord doesn't show amount of players in lobby